-This is another example of the wonderful I have with the different RSL State Branches.
+This is another example of the wonderful relationship I have with the different RSL State Branches.

 The WWI medals awarded to 4628 Corporal Gerald Edwin White were sent to me by the WA State Branch about two weeks ago.